djlrevic/csss-minion/COMMANDS.md

 **.status**

-Display the number of players on the MineCraft server
+Display the number of players on the Minecraft server

 Usage: .status